 Catholic Daughters of America /Court St. Rita #409

 Catholic Daughters of the Americas is the largest organization of Catholic women in the Americas.
 It is comprised of Catholic women 18 years of age and older.
 Under the Patroness of the Blessed Virgin Mary, it is an extraordinary organization with the dual purpose of spirituality and service.
 Our local CDA Court, Court St. Rita # 409, is the 3rd oldest Court in the state of Minnesota.
 They meet the 1st Tuesday of the month.
 (Sept – June).
-For more info, please contact Dianne Rohde-Szarke at 218-205-1301 or Karen Hammers at 218-298-0726.
 To see their webpage, please click here.

 Widows’ Support Group:

 A Widow's Walk is an informal group for Catholic Widows.
-They meet the 2nd Thursday of the month at 5:00 pm (note time change) for dinner and fellowship.
+They meet the 2nd Tuesday of the month at 5:00 pm dinner and fellowship.
 For more information and to RSVP, please contact Char Holzer at 218-298-0646 firstname.lastname@example.org or the Parish Office.